-- → Wear the required personal protective equipment. - → Observe the applicable rules.
+- → Wear the required personal protective equipment. - \rightarrow Observe the applicable rules.

-Electric shock or arc faults can led to severe injuries.
-The measuring instrument can be damaged.
+Electric shock or arc faults can lead to severe injuries.
+The measuring equipment can be damaged.

 → Prior to any work on the transmitter (e.g., installation, dismounting, connection, start-up), the transmitter has to be disconnected from the power supply.
-It is not sufficient to remove the internal fuse of the instrument (see section 7.2).
+It is not sufficient to remove the internal fuse of the instrument.